-Overall, the best quality any DAC or amp can have is to go unnoticed or not to attract attention.
+Overall, the best quality any DAC or amp can have is to go unnoticed or not attract attention.
 Hugo does just that.
-I did my best to describe a sound that I can’t hear.
+I did my best to describe a sound that I couldn’t hear.
 The output is transparent enough on a level that the portable hifi market simply has to appreciate.

 Chord gave Hugo a neat feature that I use more than I initially thought.
-Crossfeed mixes both channels to a small degree to blend left and right channels for a more natural feel.
+Crossfeed mixes both channels to a small degree to blend the left and right channels for a more natural feel.
 Not everybody is a fan of crossfeed and many prefer a strict separation of left and right.

 The crossfeed (or X-feed) is very well implemented.
 The average setting is similar to Corda Jazz’s crossfeed (which only has on and off).
 I prefer the minimum setting in most cases, especially when using CIEMs.
 It does feel very natural and I can’t notice any decrease in resolution or tightness at this setting whatsoever.

 Using crossfeed will lower the bass’ impact, though, as the sound pressure will be distributed more equally.
 Depending on the recording, it might go unnoticed altogether.

 Yup, this is a new category now.
 Usually, I’d go with a sandwich criticism strategy in which I say something good, then something bad, and finally something good again.
 However, the flaws are so minor that they would have gone completely unnoticed within this review, so I decided in favor of a dedicated paragraph.

 First of all, the power button is difficult to access because it’s too deep in the body.
 It’s a very small hard-edged slider.
 I would have preferred a push button.
 Since I already have long thin fingers, I can imagine some people will have difficulties reaching it.